 For a general overview start with this short book ABC Herbal: A Simplified Guide to Natural health Care for Children.
 It gives you a great overview on how to work with the body to heal more naturally!
 Changed my outlook.
 And it saved me a lot of trips to the doctors for simple things.

-I also cobbled up a ton of true stories about survival.
+I also put together a ton of true stories about survival.
 If you are intrigued you will love Survival Mom by Lisa Bedford.
 Survival Mom is so much fun to read as it is filled with interesting true stories as well as practical advice that all moms need to know!
 She gives you checklists and helps you set attainable goals toward becoming a survival savvy momma who isn’t going to panic if you lose power for several days!
 I have given her book to friends and family.
 She also has a website over at The Survival Mom.

-Creating a Focus Word for 2018
+Creating a Focus Word

 So as you wrap up this year and head into the next year, pause and think.
 Allow your focus word time to bubble up to the surface.
 Oh, and then you need to tell me all about it:)